 A hot week in August – one Hell of a time to replace a leaky flat roof on a music store.

-The old commercial building was in really bad shape.
+This commercial building was in really bad shape.
 The old flat roof was rotten and had been leaking for some time.
-The numerous roof repairs in the sagging roof left pools of standing water which still leaked in everywhere and ran down inside the walls and just destroyed them.
+There were numerous roof repairs in the sagging roof which still leaked and ran down inside the walls and just destroyed them.

-The heavy smell of musty mold permeated the air and left no doubt, this had to be fixed….now.
+The heavy smell of musty mold permeated the air and left no doubt, this had to be fixed right away.